 7) Increase the chances of success

-Self-efficacy, which is a major theory advanced by Bandura, posits that individuals are less likely to procrastinate when they expect success.
+Self-efficacy, which is a major theory advanced by Bandura, suggests that individuals are less likely to procrastinate when they expect success.

 Individuals need to demonstrate to themselves that they can be successful.
-According to Bandura, efficacy may be affected by verbal perusal, actual performance, modelling and successful performance.
+According to Bandura, efficacy may be affected by actual performance, modeling and successful performance.

 What can you do?
 Set reasonable expectations.
 Explain how small steps – even 10 minutes a day – can go a long way in achieving goals.

 Sometimes, the best way to motivate your child is to let go.

 As children grow older, it is important for them to learn that actions have consequences.
 Be clear about your expectations and let your child know what is acceptable and unacceptable behavior.